forestbiotech-lab/miRPursuit/docs/source/config.rst

   * _`workdirs`.cfg::

+      #LINES THE SWITH # ARE INFORMATIONAL ONLY
       #Workdir is the path to the directory where this program will run data
       #workdir must end with trailing "/"
-      workdir=
+      workdir=${HOME}/miRPursuit_Projects/miRtest/
       #Path to the mirbase database.
 Go to http://www.mirbase.org or download latest from: ftp://mirbase.org/pub/mirbase/CURRENT/
-      MIRBASE=${HOME}/Downloads/source_data/mirbase21/mature.fa
+      MIRBASE=${source_data}/mirbase/mature.fa
       #Used by java
       MEMORY="4g"
       #Set this to the max number of processed that can be used
-      THREADS=
+      THREADS=2
-      #Path to the directory to get the input data
+      #Path to the directory where input data is located
-      INSERTS_DIR=~/Downloads/git/sRNA-workflow/testDataset
+      #Test directory in miRPursuit/Test_dataset
+      INSERTS_DIR=${SOURCE_DATA}/sRNA/
       #Path to the genome to be used
-      GENOME=/home/brunocosta/Downloads/source_data/genomes/c.canephora/pseudomolecules.fa
+      GENOME=${SOURCE_DATA}/genomes/my_genome.fa
       #Path to the genome to be used by mircat.
 Leave this, as ${GENOME} if no memory resctrictions apply to your case.
 Check manual on using parts
-      GENOME_MIRCAT=${GENOME}
+      GENOME_MIRCAT=${GENOME/.fa/part-1.fa}
       #The suffix of the filter to be used.
 Check /config/workbench_filter_*.cfg
       FILTER_SUF=18_26_5
-      #LCSciences
+      #Adaptor trimming
       ADAPTOR="TGGAATTCTCGGGTGCCAAGG"
+      #Deprecated - Soon removed
       LCSCIENCE_LIB=
-      #These vars are only used for target prediction (PAREsnip)
+      #These var are only used for target prediction (PAREsnip)
       TRANSCRIPTOME=
       DEGRADOME=

 Module specific
 ^^^^^^^^^^^^^^^

-There is a config file for each module in the sRNA-workflow/config directory.
+There is a config file for each module in the miRPursuit/config directory.
 The default values are posted, for further reference, please consult the website of the respective tool.

   * _`wbench_filter`.cfg - `Filter <http://srna-workbench.cmp.uea.ac.uk/tools/helper-tools/filter/>`_ your sRNA sequences.
 Length, abundance, T/R RNA::